Vivitrol (naltrexone) treatment questions

 Vivitrol (naltrexone) can help you feel better once you’ve stopped drinking.

-Vivitrol (naltrexone extended release as a shot) aids in recovery from addiction to pain pills and heroin.
-It acts as a barrier in the brain, blocking opioid molecules from attaching to opioid receptors.
-By blocking receptors, it can reduce cravings for alcohol or opioids.
+Vivitrol (naltrexone extended release as a shot) aids in recovery from addiction to alcohol.
+It acts as a barrier in the brain, blocking molecules from attaching to receptors.
+By blocking receptors, it can reduce cravings for alcohol.

 The Vivitrol shot itself is often covered by insurance, including Medicaid.
-If you don't have insurance, Vivitrol offers a program for those that need assistance with the cost of treatment.
-At Workit Health, your doctor's visits, therapy, and engaging online addiction courses are all included in a flat fee.
-We have grant funding available in certain counties.
+If you don’t have insurance, Vivitrol offers a program for those that need assistance with the cost of treatment.
+At Workit Health, your doctor’s visits, therapy, and engaging online addiction courses are all included in a flat fee.
+We have grant funding available in certain counties in California.

-Before beginning Vivitrol, you need to be off opioids for 7 days.
-Talk with your care team about how to best make this transition.
-Vivitrol is best taken by those stable in recovery, and usually treatment begins with naltrexone pills.
+Before beginning Vivitrol, it’s important to establish recovery goals with your care team.
+Treatment begins with naltrexone pills to ensure tolerance to the medication.
 After stabilizing on naltrexone pills, you will transition to the Vivitrol shot.
 The shot will be administered every month by your Vivitrol doctor or a pharmacy in your area.